Kurt D. Holzer

 - EDUCATION & ACCOLADES

-Kurt D. Holzer is a James J. May award-winning trial attorney.
-He was selected by his fellow Idaho trial lawyers lawyers as the 2011 Idaho Trial Lawyer of the Year.
+His fellow Idaho Trial Lawyers selected him as the 2011 Idaho Trial Lawyer of the Year.
 Like all his partners, he has an AV® Preeminent™ Peer Review Rating as a Personal Injury Lawyer from Martindale Hubble, its highest.
-He has been recognized by The Best Lawyers in America© both for plaintiff’s representation and for insurance litigation; as a “Local Litigation Star” for injury litigation by Benchmark Litigation; for a decade has received the SuperLawyer designation from Thomson Reuters for a high-degree of peer recognition and professional achievement; and, has a “Superb” rating of a perfect 10 from the rating organization AVVO.
+He has been recognized by The Best Lawyers in America© both for plaintiff’s representation and for insurance litigation; as a “Local Litigation Star” for injury litigation by Benchmark Litigation; with the SuperLawyer designation from Thomson Reuters for a high-degree of peer recognition and professional achievement over the past decade; and, has a “Superb” rating of a perfect 10 from the rating organization AVVO.

-As trial counsel, Kurt has obtained several jury verdicts in excess of one million dollars in trucking, dram shop, and premises liability litigation.
+As trial counsel, Kurt has obtained several seven figure jury verdicts in trucking, dram shop, and premises liability litigation.
 He has also recovered tens of millions of dollars in settlements for his clients.
+You can contact him via email or our online contact form.

 The S.J.
 Quinney College of Law at The University of Utah, JD – 1992